adam-rms/.github/.github/pull_request_template.md

-By submitting a PR for this repository you accept the contributor license agreement.

 ### Description

 > Describe the purpose of this PR along with any background information and the impacts of the proposed change.
 For the benefit of the community, please do not assume prior context.